summernoway/desktopdotfiles/README.md

 # desktopdotfiles
 dotfiles for my desktop pc. dont blame me if stuff doesnt work for you >:(

+make sure user is set as your own user in all these fucking config files

 ![Screenshot.png](https://github.com/summernoway/desktopdotfiles/blob/main/Screenshot.png)

 # other github projects used